-The mission of University of Maryland Global Campus is improving the lives of adult learners.
+The mission of University of Maryland Global Campus is to inspire hope, empower dreams, and transform lives . . . one student at a time.
 We will accomplish this by operating as Maryland's open university, serving working adults, military servicemen and servicewomen and their families, and veterans who reside in Maryland, across the United States, and around the world.